 Do not let others sell you on the importance of maintaining credit when you cannot maintain payments on the debt you have.
 Especially when your debt to income means you are not going to be getting approved for credit – even with a high credit score.

 Focus on the debt relief solution that is in line with your current financial ability, but with an eye on your future credit goals and needs in the next two to three years.
 A good process of elimination is to see if you can pay your debts back using a credit counseling agency and the debt management plan approach.
-Talking with a credit counselor in order to get an exact quote of how low your monthly credit card payments can be is free.
-You can also post the total of all your unsecured debts in the comment section below (anonymously), and I can reply with an estimate.
-If you would like to connect on the phone call me at 800-939-8357, choose option 2, or submit my consult request form.
+Talking with a credit counselor in order to get an exact quote of how low they can get your monthly credit card payments is free.
+You can also click on the settlement estimate request below, fill that out, and get an email with an estimate of what settlement will look like for you.

-If a credit counseling service cannot get your payments to a place where you can afford your credit cards (medical bills etc.), and contrary to the desire of most to avoid bankruptcy, I would next suggest speaking to a bankruptcy attorney about chapter 7 debt discharge.
-If you cannot qualify for chapter 7 bankruptcy, or learn something about filing that would cause you to cross it off the short list of workable debt relief options, then get started understanding how debt settlement could work for you.
+If a credit counseling service cannot get your payments to a place where they are affordable, and contrary to the desire most of us have to avoid bankruptcy, I would next suggest speaking to a bankruptcy attorney about chapter 7 debt discharge.
+If you cannot qualify for chapter 7 bankruptcy, or learn something about it that would cause you to cross it off the short list of workable debt relief options, then get started understanding how debt settlement could work for you.
 We can help you with that.

-If you have any questions about your specific debt issues, and how solving a debt problem relates to your credit report, credit score, or near term credit goals, post in the comments below for feedback.
+If you have any questions about your specific debt issues, and how solving a debt problem affects your credit report, credit score, or near term credit goals, post in the comments below for feedback.